Couples Therapy

 1. Establish honesty, emotional safety, and fairness from the start

-2. Clarify your true needs
+2. Clarify both of your true needs, wants, and desires

-4. Transform conflict into understanding and connection
+3. Transform conflict into understanding and connection

 Love That Reflects Who You Are

-Whether you’re in a straight, queer, curly, kinky, monogamous, or open relationship—whether you identify as masculine, feminine, both, or beyond—the potential for a healthy, thriving relationship lives within you.
+Whether you’re in a straight, queer, curly, kinky, monogamous, monogamish, or open relationship—whether you identify as masculine, feminine, both, or beyond—the potential for a healthy, thriving relationship lives within you.

 I practice on the traditional, unceded lands of the Lenape (Brooklyn, NY) and the Chochenyo Ohlone (Berkeley, CA) peoples.
 I honor the enduring presence and wisdom of Indigenous communities—past, present, and future—and acknowledge that these lands were taken through colonization and genocide.